-Locally, Amanda has been an active campaigner relating to all the issues that have come about from the closure of the Rugeley B Power Station and its redevelopment, maintenance of the local road network, the delivery of the Chase Line electrification project and tackling overcrowding on the line, illegal waste site fires, the odour coming from Poplars Tip and supporting young people into work.
+Locally, Amanda has been an active campaigner on many local issues.
+These include the closure of the Rugeley B Power Station and its redevelopment, maintenance of the local road network, the delivery of the Chase Line electrification project and tackling overcrowding on the line, illegal waste site fires, the odour coming from Poplars Tip and supporting young people into work.

 Amanda supports a wide variety of local groups, organisations and local charities including the Royal British Legion, the Rotary Clubs, the Lions Clubs and Soroptimists, Newlife Foundation for Disabled Children, CHAPS and the Hibbs Lupus Trust – to name a few!

 Amanda was born in Burton upon Trent and brought up in a nearby Staffordshire village.
 She now lives in Brereton.
 Living in Cannock Chase means that Amanda is always out and about in Cannock, Hednesford, Rugeley and our villages attending events as well as visiting residents and businesses.

 Keep up to date with Amanda’s work by following her on Facebook at fb.com/amanda.milling